|Born at Renfrewshire, Scotland in1841, William Stephen Alexander Lockhart was the son of Dr. Laurence Lockhart,

-with the 14th Bengal Cavalry in the Bhutan Expedition and then as A.D.C. to General
+Between 1864-66 he was with the 14th Bengal Cavalry during the Bhutan Expedition and then as A.D.C. to General

 Merewether in Abyssinia.
 While on holiday in the Dutch East Indies he unofficially joined in the Dutch storming of

 Lambada and was mentioned in Dutch Despatches and received the 1876 Dutch Expedition Cross with the clasp for

 Lambada.
 He served in the Burma Expedition (1886-87).
 Lockhart served as A.Q.M.G. to Lord Roberts in

-Afghanistan and served

-on numerous actions throughout India which is borne out by the 7 clasps on his 1854 India
+Afghanistan and took part in numerous actions throughout India which are borne out by the 7 clasps on his 1854 India

-In December 1898 Lockhart succeeded to the Indian Commander-in-Chiefship but became ill and died in March of
+In December 1898 Lockhart appointed Indian Commander-in-Chief but became ill with malaria and died in March of